 Please note that this principal balance calculator is designed to handle loans with fixed monthly payments that are paid on time and without having skipped any payments.
-I am currently working on a variable payment loan balance calculator that will allow you to edit the payment amount for each payment made.
-Coming soon!
+If you've made payments of various amounts, or skipped one or more payments, please use one of the following calculators:

 In case you're not familiar with how loans are amortized, it's important to understand that the amount you owe on a loan is not equal to the sum of the remaining payments.